signadot/microservices-demo/docs/feature-testing.md

 shippingservice-b98d4848c-7hr7t         2/2     Running   0          46s
 ```

-Note that each Pod contains two running containers: the Signadot Operator automatically creates sidecar containers to proxy requests to the appropriate sandboxes.
+> **Note**: Each Pod contains two running containers: the Signadot Operator automatically creates sidecar containers to proxy requests to the appropriate sandboxes.
 Annotations on workloads instruct Signadot on which workloads to proxy and how to proxy requests.
 To learn more, please see [Request Routing](https://docs.signadot.com/docs/request-routing/) and [an example](https://github.com/signadot/microservices-demo/blob/main/kubernetes-manifests/adservice.yaml#L14) in this Github repo.

 You can then navigate to the app’s frontend using `kubectl port-forward`: